-American Pulitzer Prize-winning literary critic, Michiko Kakutani, describes the book The Goldfinch as, “A glorious novel that pulls together all Ms. Tartt’s remarkable storytelling talents into a rapturous, symphonic whole.”
-In Donna Tartt’s fiction novel, a terrorist bomb explodes at the Metropolitan Museum of Art, which flips protagonist Theo Decker’s whole life around.
-The surprise attack kills Theo’s mother, and influences the disoriented, thirteen-year old New Yorker to take the 1684 masterpiece, The Goldfinch.
-This piece remains as Theo’s only connection to his mother, which author Tartt also explores through his pain of loss and forced maturity.
-Aside from Theo’s developing passion for the art world, Tartt’s ear for words and extraordinary tale paints a vivid picture for her readers.
-Halfway into soaring all 771 pages of The Goldfinch, I wondered about Tartt’s stylistic technique to always grasp my short attention span for a long story.
-Well first, Tartt spent eleven years to perfect her work before it was finally published, which only shows the author’s dedication.
-But specifically, I realized that it’s the author’s gift for storytelling that engages her readers, as she communicates each chapter with fluidity.
-Tartt sugarcoats her best-seller with rich descriptions from time to time again like when Theo navigates Child Protection Services, lives with Park Avenue elegance, and resorts to trouble with his sketchy, hilarious, and alcoholic friend, Boris.
-Throughout the entirety of the novel, Donna Tartt fills her tale with beautiful language, a fresh prose, and comedy regardless of Theo’s social conditions.
-The Goldfinch well deserves its contribution and classification as a Dickensian novel.
+American Pulitzer Prize-winning literary critic, Michiko Kakutani, describes The Goldfinch as “a glorious novel that pulls together all Ms. Tartt’s remarkable storytelling talents into a rapturous, symphonic whole.”
+In Donna Tartt’s novel, a terrorist bomb explodes at the Metropolitan Museum of Art, an event that changes 13-year-old Theo Decker’s life profoundly.
+Theo’s mother is killed in the attack, and, in the midst of the chaos, an old man gives the disoriented Theo a small painting – a 1684 masterpiece by Carel Fabritius.
+This piece, titled “The Goldfinch,” becomes Theo’s main connection to his mother, which Tartt explores through his pain of loss and forced maturity.
+As Theo grows up, so does his passion for the art world.

+Tartt’s ear for words and extraordinary tale paint a vivid picture for her readers.
+Halfway through the 771-page novel, I wondered about her stylistic technique to grasp my short attention span for such a long story.
+Apparently, she spent 11 years perfecting this novel, which shows amazing dedication.
+But specifically, I realized that it’s Tartt’s gift for storytelling that engages her readers, as she communicates each chapter with fluidity.
+The writer imbues her best-seller with rich descriptions, like when Theo navigates Child Protective Services, lives with Park Avenue elegance, and gets into trouble with his sketchy but hilarious friend Boris.
+Throughout the novel, Tartt fills her tale with beautiful language, fresh prose, and comedy regardless of Theo’s social conditions.
+The Goldfinch deserves classification as a Dickensian novel.